zooba/zooba.github.io/_posts/2020-03-16-most-critical-python-metric.md

 <a href="https://www.cosmicpython.com"><img src="/assets/percival_architecture_patterns_cover.png" alt="Architecture Patterns with Python book cover" class="alignright" /></a>

 There's a noticeable lack of code examples, because I'm not trying to _teach_ anything here, merely to provoke deep(er) thoughts.
 With a bit of luck, some readers will find themselves inspired to take these ideas and present them in a form that's accessible to more people.
 For example, [Cosmic Python](https://www.cosmicpython.com) got here _years_ ahead of me, and has blogs posts and books that get _very_ detailed about architecture that serves the developer (not the developer's ego).
+Definitely worth reading if my thoughts here resonate but you aren't sure what to do next.

 # Easy to navigate